borine/bluez-alsa/doc/bluealsad.8.rst

     BlueALSA D-Bus service name suffix.
     Without this option, **bluealsad** registers itself as an "org.bluealsa" D-Bus service.
 For more information see the EXAMPLES_ below.

+-M, --multi-client
+    Permit multiple clients to connect to the same PCM stream.
+    Without this option, only one client can connect to a PCM.
+    With this option, for playback clients, the streams are mixed together;
+    for capture each client receives a copy of the stream.
+See `Multiple clients`_ in the **NOTES** section below for more information.

 -i hciX, --device=hciX
     HCI device to use.
 Can be specified multiple times to select more than one